Getting overdraft protection

 Understanding your overdraft protection agreement

 Each financial institution’s overdraft protection may have different terms and conditions.
-Review the terms and conditions in your bank account agreement carefully.
+Review the terms and conditions in your account agreement carefully.

 Ask your financial institution about anything you don’t understand.